Network Firewall

 A firewall is a security control that filters network traffic based on defined rules so unauthorized or unnecessary communication can be limited.

 A firewall is a security control that filters network traffic according to defined rules.
-In plain language, it decides which connections should be allowed, blocked, or more closely controlled between systems, networks, or services.
+In plain language, it decides which connections should be allowed, blocked, or tightly limited between systems, networks, or services.

 Why It Matters